-The Association also believes that building and sustaining collaborative partnerships among families, schools, communities, and willing partners is integral to ensuring every student great public schools.
+The Association also believes that building and sustaining collaborative partnerships among families, schools, communities, and willing partners is integral to ensuring a great public school for every student.
 Critical strategies for effective partnerships should include-

-- a.
-Agreeing on core values - b.
-Using data to set priorities and focus strategies - c.
-Providing relevant training to facilitate ongoing partnerships - d.
-Using targeted outreach to focus on areas of mutual concern - e.
-Building one-to-one relationships between families and educators that are linked to learning - f.
-Setting, communicating, and supporting high and rigorous expectations - g.
-Addressing cultural differences - h.
-Connecting students to the community.
-(2012)
+- Agreeing on core values - Using data to set priorities and focus strategies b. - Providing relevant training to facilitate ongoing partnerships - Using targeted outreach to focus on areas of mutual concern - Building one-to-one relationships between families and educators that are linked to learning - Setting, communicating, and supporting high and f. rigorous expectations - Addressing cultural differences - Ensuring safe and racially just schools - Connecting students, parents/guardians, and educators to the community.
+(2012, 2022)